 The pond that forms where the waterfall touches the ground is 20 ft. deep.
 The jungle around the pond is overgrown.
 There is a submerged cave that leads to Area 5.
 This entrance is not visible from the surface, only by diving is the entrance revealed.

 The Kobold Lair

 Area 6 – Entrance / Common Room

 The common room is a tall chamber with several narrow tunnels going out from it to other areas.
-The place is usually occupied by non-fighting female and young kobolds.
+The place is usually occupied by non-fighting females and young kobolds.
 At any given time 1d6 Kobolds are found here.
-When under attack, the non fighting members of the pack try to flee to Area 13.
+When under attack, the non-fighting members of the pack try to flee to Area 13.

 Area 7 – Storage / Armory